scottdmccarter/Prog-Sum-2/README.md

 Each day this page will show a different pokemon to the day before!

  ### Pokedex
  This page allows users to search pokemon by either name or Pokedex ID.
-The search function will automatially suggest searches as you type, and the pokemon information provided comes from the Pokemon API*.
+The search function will automatially suggest searches as you type, and the pokemon information provided comes from the Pokemon API.
 Once logged in the Pokedex is used to add or remove pokemon from the user's favourites.

  ### User Favourites